MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab04_Set_up_Cash_Management.md

 ### Steps

+### Task 1

-1. Create a bank account posting group.
+Create a bank account posting group.

-2. In the **Bank Accounts Posting Groups** page, select **New**.
+1. At the top of the main Business Center page, click the search icon in the black bar on the right.
+Then type **Bank Accounts Posting Groups**, and click the **Bank Accounts Posting Groups** page link.

+3.    select **+ New**.

 3. In the **Code** field, enter EUROP.

 4. In the **G/L Account No.** field, enter 10250.

+### Task 2

-5. Assign the bank account posting group.
+Assign the bank account posting group.

+1. At the top of the main Business Center page, click the search icon in the black bar on the right.
+Then type **Bank Accounts** page, , and click the **Bank Accounts** page link.

-6. In the **Bank Accounts** page, open the bank account card for the European bank.
+3. Select the  the bank account card for the
+    European bank.

 7. On the **Posting** FastTab, in the **Bank Acc.
 Posting Group** field,